hdrover/sing-box-drover/README.md

 Parameters:

-- `sb-dir` – path to the folder with `sing-box.exe`.
+- `sb-dir` — path to the folder with `sing-box.exe`.
   If empty, the program searches for `sing-box.exe` in its own folder.

-- `sb-config-file` – sing-box config file.
+- `sb-config-file` — sing-box config file.
   You can specify just a file name or an absolute path.

+- `tun-start-mode` — whether to enable TUN mode on program start (requires a `tun` inbound in your sing-box config):
+    - `off` — start without TUN; you can enable it later from the tray menu.
+    - `on` — enable TUN immediately on start.

-- `system-proxy-auto` – automatic management of the Windows system proxy:
+- `system-proxy-auto` — automatic system proxy management:
-    - `1` – enable the system proxy when the program starts and disable it when the program exits, while still allowing manual toggling.
+    - `1` — enable on start, disable on exit.
-    - `0` – do not change the system proxy automatically; only manual toggling via the tray icon.
+    - `0` — manual toggling only.

-- `selector-menu-layout` – layout of selectors in the tray menu:
+- `selector-menu-layout` — layout of selectors in the tray menu:
-    - `flat` (default) – each selector name is shown as a disabled header, with its options as radio items below, separated by a divider.
+    - `flat` — each selector name is shown as a disabled header, with its options as radio items below, separated by a divider.
-    - `nested` – each selector is shown as a submenu containing its options.
+    - `nested` — each selector is shown as a submenu containing its options.

 The rest of the behavior is fully controlled by your sing-box configuration.

+## Autostart

+sing-box-drover does not have built-in autostart management.

+If you want the program to start automatically with Windows:

+1. Press **Win + R**.
+2. Enter `shell:startup` and press **Enter**.
+3. In the opened folder, create a shortcut to `sing-box-drover.exe`.

+Windows will then launch sing-box-drover automatically at logon.